Dr. Mala Bhandari, Founder-Director

 Studying the subject of Sociology in college was a turning point in her life.
-The suppressed feelings in her got an expression and she pursued the subject as a full time career option.
-She travelled across the various parts of India and learnt the existing social realities in each of the regions.
-She conducted several research studies in association with academic and social research institutes and organizations with the cross cutting theme of gender.
+The suppressed feelings in her got an expression and she pursued the subject as a full-time career option.
+She traveled across the various parts of India and learned the existing social realities in each of the regions.
+She conducted several research studies in association with academic and social research institutes and organizations with the cross-cutting theme of gender.
 She wrote many research papers and published and presented them at every possible conference and seminar.
-She travelled to other countries for training and paper presentations on issues of child rights & basic education, child protection, family research and women empowerment.
+She traveled to other countries for training and paper presentations on issues of child rights & basic education, child protection, family research and women empowerment.

-She participated in Dasra Girl Power Awards contest and was adjudged one of the finalists for an Award under the category, Safety and Mobility.
-She advocated for Convergent approach to address the issues of violence and abuse for women, an approach whereby, the institutions, procedures and processes together can ensure timely and prompt redressal for the individual critical cases of abuse.
+She participated in Dasra Girl Power Awards contest and was adjudged one of the finalists for an Award under the category, Safety, and Mobility.
+She advocated for a Convergent approach to address the issues of violence and abuse for women, an approach whereby, the institutions, procedures, and processes together can ensure timely and prompt redressal for the individual critical cases of abuse.

-SADRAG emphasizes on- ground work based on personal values like honesty, commitment and passion.
-The same is translated into action on ground through the teams entrusted with responsibility of implementation.
+SADRAG emphasizes on- groundwork based on personal values like honesty, commitment, and passion.
+The same is translated into action on the ground through the teams entrusted with the responsibility of implementation.